-In the subscription economy, there are generally accepted standard metrics: revenue, MRR (monthly recurring revenue), ARR (annual recurring revenue), and a total number of subscribers.
-These metrics are obvious, you can find them in the billing system of the provider, for example, in App Store Connect or Google Play Console.
-But they are not enough to properly monitor the status of your app.
-Below I will describe some unobvious metrics.
-They are extremely useful to evaluate the health of the economy of your app.
+In subscription economy analytics, there are generally accepted metrics: revenue, MRR (monthly recurring revenue), ARR (annual recurring revenue), and the total number of subscribers.
+These parameters are the core of app analytics and can always be found in the billing system of the provider, for example, in App Store Connect or Google Play Console.
+But they are not enough for proper monitoring of the status of your app.
+Below, I will describe some advanced mobile sales metrics.
+Try them and see how useful they are to evaluate the health of your product economy.

-The economy of subscriptions is built on renewals.
-General revenue graph or other metric is unlikely to be useful to you because you can’t assess the “long tail” of subscribers.
+The financial model of subscriptions is built on renewals.
+A total revenue graph or some other general metric is unlikely to be helpful when you want to see how it works, because you can’t assess the “long tail” of subscribers.

 Let’s take a look at the app’s revenue graph:

-In this example, we see that almost all money comes from activations.
-This means that the app generates revenue mostly from first charges, not renewals, and subscribers retention is low.
-It might be because an app is fresh and has annual subscriptions.
+In this example, we see that at an early stage in April almost all the money came from activations.
+This means that the app generated revenue mostly from first charges, not renewals, and in this case the retention of subscribers was low.
+It usually might happen when an app is fresh and has annual subscriptions.

 Marketing attribution means assigning a user to a specific traffic channel.
-Thanks to this you can see which channel, ad campaign or ads a user came from.
-Attribution used to work great on iOS, but with IDFA deprecation and the introduction of SKAD, things have gotten more complicated.
-Most of the traffic other than Apple Search Ads is attributed to organics (i.e. has no attribution), there is no user-level attribution anymore unless the user has agreed to the tracking.
+Thanks to this, you can see which channel, ad campaign, or ads the user came from.
+Attribution used to work great on iOS, but with the App Tracking Transparencydeprecation and the introduction of SKAD, things have gotten more complicated.
+Most of the traffic, other than Apple Search Ads, is attributed to organics (i.e. has no attribution), which means there is no user-level attribution anymore, unless the user has agreed to the tracking.